Despite Challenges, Research Shows Opportunity To Increase Use of Manure as Fertilizer

 Fertilizer Use and Price, by Roberto Mosheim, USDA, Economic Research Service, October 2019

-Managing Manure to Improve Air and Water Quality, by Noel Gollehon, Robert Johansson, and Jonathan Kaplan, USDA, Economic Research Service, September 2005
+Managing Manure to Improve Air and Water Quality, by Marcel Aillery, Noel Gollehon, Robert Johansson, Jonathan Kaplan, Nigel Key, and Marc Ribaudo, USDA, Economic Research Service, September 2005

-Nitrogen in Agricultural Systems: Implications for Conservation Policy, by Jorge Delgado, USDA, Economic Research Service, September 2011
+Nitrogen in Agricultural Systems: Implications for Conservation Policy, by Marc Ribaudo, Jorge Delgado, LeRoy Hansen, Michael Livingston, Roberto Mosheim, and James Williamson, USDA, Economic Research Service, September 2011

-Climate Change Policy and the Adoption of Methane Digesters on Livestock Operations, USDA, Economic Research Service, February 2011
+Climate Change Policy and the Adoption of Methane Digesters on Livestock Operations, by Nigel Key and Stacy Sneeringer, USDA, Economic Research Service, February 2011